ShizuVoice/qna-bot/README.md

 - `testpaper` - Sends the test question as a Direct Message - **Usage: `q!testpaper <subject>`, `q!testpaper science`**

 **Moderation/Utility (Administrator/Owner only)**
+- `pas` - Make a public address within that channel you were on.
 - `kick` - Kicks a member on the server. - **Usage: `q!kick <user> <reason>`, `q!kick @VOID Being negative to the chat.`**
 - `ban` - Bans a member on the server. - **Usage: `q!ban <user> <reason>`, `q!ban @VOID Sent an NSFW picture on #general.`**
 - `purge` - Clears messages with a certain amount. - **Usage: `q!purge <amount>`, `q!purge 25`**